uptane/uptane-standard/uptane-standard.md

 ### Targets Metadata {#targets_meta}

-Targets metadata, whether for the top-level Targets role or for any delegated targets role, MAY contain metadata about images on a repository.
-It MAY also contain metadata about delegations of signing authority.
+The Targets metadata on a repository contains all of the information about images to be installed on ECUs.
+This includes filnames, hashes, file sizes, and MAY also include other useful information about images, such as the types of hardware a particular image is compatible with.

+Targets metadata can also contain metadata about delegations, allowing one Targets role to delegate its authority to another.
+This means that an individual Targets metadata file might contain only metadata about delegations, only metadata about images, or some combination of the two.
+The details of how ECUs traverse the delegation tree to find valid metadata about images is specified in {{resolve_delegations}}.

 #### Metadata about Images {#targets_images_meta}